Multilingualism

 g_session.user.getDefaultLanguage()

-A switch-case construction can be used to design a language switch for various purposes.
+A switch-case statement can be used to create a language switch for various purposes.

 switch(g_language)